therealcybersecpro/get-started-with-ai-chat/README.md

 5. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

 6. Enter your message in the box.

+## Deployment

+1. Login to Azure:

+    ```shell
+    azd auth login
+    ```

+2. (Optional) If you would like to customize the deployment to [disable resources](docs/deploy_customization.md#disabling-resources), [customize resource names](docs/deploy_customization.md#customizing-resource-names), or [customize the models](docs/deploy_customization.md#customizing-model-deployments), you can follow those steps now.

+3. Provision and deploy all the resources:

+    ```shell
+    azd up
+    ```

+    It will prompt you to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
+Then it will provision the resources in your account and deploy the latest code.
+If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.

+4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
+Visit that URI, and you should see the app! 🎉

+5. If you make further modification to the app code, you can deploy the updated version with:

+    ```shell
+    azd deploy
+    ```

+## Tracing and Monitoring

+You can view console logs here: TBA
+Choose the app option to view the logs from the app.
+You can also switch between historical and real-time views on the UI.

+If you enabled logging to file, you can view the log file by...
+TBA

+You can view the App Insights tracing here: TBA

 ## Alternatives to Local Development Environment